 Student Resolution Advocate

-The College of Human Medicine Student Resolution Advocate provides service to College of Human Medicine students and to faculty who are experiencing distress related to their experience with College of Human Medicine students.
-Contact will provide a confidential, professional encounter that promotes fairness, ensures respect for all individuals, facilitates communication, and assists students and their faculty in reaching understandable resolutions.
+The College of Human Medicine (CHM) Student Resolution Advocate (SRA) is available to CHM students who are experiencing distress related to any aspect of the CHM learning environment.
+Contact with the SRA will provide a private, professional encounter that promotes fairness and respect for all individuals, facilitates communication, and assists students toward reaching resolutions.

 About the Student Resolution Advocate

 Karen Blackman, MD is a graduate of MSU College of Human Medicine who completed a Family Medicine residency and later a Psychiatry residency at MSU, becoming board certified in both.
 She worked in community settings in each of her specialties, before her academic career as a psychiatrist in the MSU Family Medicine Department.
-In that role she taught at the college, did consultations, treated students with psychiatric problems at Olin Health Center, and acted as a liaison between psychiatry and general medicine.
+In that role she taught at the College, did consultations, treated students with psychiatric problems at Olin Health Center, and acted as a liaison between psychiatry and general medicine.
 Additionally, she served for many years as faculty in the Sparrow Family Medicine Residency, helping young family physicians treat their patients with psychiatric problems.
 She was honored with the CHM Outstanding Clinician Award in 2010 and was inducted into the Sparrow Physician Hall of Fame in 2015 for her work bringing psychiatric knowledge to primary care.
 She retired from the MSU Department of Family Medicine as an Associate Professor Emeritus in 2017.
-Since that time, she has been a psychiatric consultant for the Sparrow Family Medicine Residency Collaborative Care Team, which she helped found.
+Since then, she helped found the Sparrow Family Medicine Collaborative Care Team and was their psychiatric consultant till 2023.
+She is also a volunteer for the Physician Support Line (https://www.physiciansupportline.com), a national wellness line staffed by volunteer Board Certified Psychiatrists, to serve practicing physicians.
+It offers confidential support for physicians from any specialty and for medical students who contact the line.